Hashirnadeemkhan/Personal-Ai-projects/README.md

         *   "Tell me about SFO"

-        *   "My name is John Smith"
+        *   "My name is Hashir Nadeem Khan"

     *   The assistant responds in a conversational, professional manner.